ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

     1. */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/CHX/thumbnail*
 1. We then normalize the TIF images intensities to a visiable range and store them in */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/CHX/normalized*
-#### Automatic Creation and manual editing of masks around sections to exclude debres around the tissue.
+#### Automatic creation and manual editing of masks around sections to exclude debres around the tissue.
 1. Masks are then created from the thumbnail images and are placed in:
 */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/masks/thumbnail_colored/*
 1. The masks are created with Pytorch and torchvision and the process is very similar to: